Aesthetic and Quality Risks: Choosing a Solar Installer for your Home

 - Solar Racking Installation– A typical roof installation involves drilling and properly waterproofing 40-60 holes through the roof.
 The holes are for the attachment of the array and the design, materials and techniques must withstand extreme weather, summer and winter for decades.

 - Electrical Wiring– From each panel, down through the house to the inverter, and then to the interconnection to your homes electrical system, there is a lot of electrical work that goes into a solar installation.
-In Ohio solar installation must be done by a licensed electrical contractor, trained and experienced to perform this critical work safely and with methods that will hold up and perform trouble free over time.
+Solar installations must be done by a licensed electrical contractor in the State of Ohio.
+This licence ensures the contractor is trained and experienced to perform solar installation safely and with methods that will hold over time.

 We are sad to say that we see installation practices from other solar installation companies that are at best unsightly, often prone to early failure and at worst unsafe.